clue1ess/IngenuimHackathon/README.md

 <!-- ![MediPredict-Logo](./Logo/MediPredict.png) -->
 ![MediPredict-Diagram](./Diagrams/MediPredict.png)
 MediPredict is the component of MediPoint that predicts the disease after getting the symptoms of the customer as input.
-This component can help the customer to know what his/her symptoms signify and avoid jumping to impromptu conclusion.
+This component can help the customer to know what his/her symptoms signify and avoid jumping to impromptu conclusion.<br>
 **Features** : <br/>
 1. Predict the disease by taking symptoms input from user
 2. ML model using Decision Trees